The art of embracing bewilderment.

 While windswept wheat played the lead role in the day’s agricultural display, I savoured the talent of the Camino’s supporting cast.
 An enormous irrigation channel through Boadilla del Camino and a soldierly plantation forest of poplar trees complemented our journey until we arrived at a farm-style café for a late bocadillo lunch.

 Despite a fortnight of language lessons from Spanish-speaking pilgrims, my hiking brain had slipped into drone mode; my absorption of newfound knowledge had hit an all-time low.
 By Day 15, I had at least worked out why my pronunciations were a hodgepodge of twisted vowels and strained consonants.
-Not only had my lessons switched between an eclectic mix of pilgrim tutors from varying Spanish-speaking (and non-Spanish-speaking) countries, but the locals would swap their dialects every few hundred kilometres or so along the road.
+Not only had my lessons switched between an eclectic mix of pilgrim tutors from varying Spanish-speaking (and non-Spanish-speaking) countries, but I learnt the locals would swap their dialects every few hundred kilometres or so along the road.

 From Basque, Castillian, Catalan and Galacian varietals to the vast assortment of international evolutions, it was no wonder I struggled to grasp any level of consistency.
-By the time we arrived at Albergue Municipal Villalcazar de Sirga and joined the night’s multinational gathering for dinner that evening, my tongue was utterly mystified.
+By the time we arrived at Albergue Municipal Villalcazar de Sirga and joined the night’s multinational gathering for dinner that evening, my tongue was rendered utterly mystified.

 Six of the sixteen autonomous communities in Spain have other co-official languages in addition to Spanish.

 Traditional South American dishes were handed around the table amongst Germans, Italians, Spaniards, a Swede, our Colombian head chef and one linguistically-challenged Australian – me.
 Food, wine and a trilingual conversation bounced feverishly around the intimate kitchen table as my perplexed right eyebrow lifted higher and higher — my incoherency as an uniformed English speaker had peaked.